Export Data to Excel in Java

 Export JSON Data to Excel in Java

-The CellsFactory class instantiates classes of Cells model.
+The CellsFactory class instantiates classes of the Cells model.
 The createStyle() method of this class creates a new style object of the Style class.
-The Style class allows setting display style of Excel document, such as font, color, alignment, border, etc.
+The Style class allows setting the display style of Excel documents, such as font, color, alignment, border, etc.

 The API provides JsonUtility class to process the JSON.
 The importData() method of this class exports the JSON string and takes the following parameters: